delhivery/project-polaris/README.md

 An event may cause state changes in the lifecycle in combination with a function/callback.
 In such a case, the function/callback with the event amounts to a state transition

-Each event leads to evaluation of lifecyle for validation of event (is the incoming event acceptable at current state of the lifecycle).
+Each event leads to evaluation of lifecycle for validation of event (is the incoming event acceptable at current state of the lifecycle).
 Additionally, the lifecycle determines given the internal state and the event as to what function/callback has to be invoked

 This document lays down the specification of a bootstrap library which provides the ability to register models, events & lifecycle and deploy it to run in an isolated environment.